 - Work reliably, no matter the network conditions

-- Service workers enabled Konga to send 63% less data for initial page loads, and 84% less data to complete the first transaction!
+- Service workers enabled Konga to send 63% fewer data for initial page loads, and 84% fewer data to complete the first transaction!

 - Increased engagement